-- What type of Biscuit do I need for my setup?In general, a loose fit is good, and a tight fit is bad.
+- What size of biscuit do I need for my arrow?In general, a loose fit is good, and a tight fit is bad.
 A tight fit can result in more noise and possible left-right errors from hand torque.
 All Biscuit sizes are interchangeable.
 This means that to switch arrow sizes, it may only be necessary to switch biscuits.
 It will not be necessary to buy a whole new rest.
 The following table relates the available Biscuit sizes to the available arrow types and sizes:

 - Will the Whisker Biscuit Arrow Rest® work with fingers?

 Yes.
 The Whisker Biscuit Arrow Rest® works well with fingers.
 When paper tuning a bow for finger shooting, the shooter must keep in mind that the normal tear shows nock-left for right hand shooters and nock-right for left hand shooters.
 It is possible to tune a bow with this rest on it to shoot a bullet hole using fingers, but you may notice that the arrow angles to the right of the centerline of the bow, and thus it will shoot to the right (for a right hand shooter).